sawaks/SCA_exam/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser, and you should see the home page.

-You can also open storybook `npm run storybook` to check out some of the components already built.
+You can also open storybook `npm run storybook` to check out some components already built.

 ## Requirements